DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/shape-report-data/use-report-parameters/parameters-overview.md

 	![](../../../../../images/eurd-win-parameters-construct-expression.png)

 * **Show in the parameters panel** (corresponds to the parameter's **Visible** property)
 	Enable this option to request the parameter value in Print Preview.
-Otherwise, the report assumes the default parameter value.
+Otherwise, the report takes the default parameter value.
 * **Allow multiple values** (corresponds to the parameter's **Multi-Value** property)
 	Enable this option to allow a parameter to accept a [collection of values](create-multi-value-and-cascading-parameters.md).
 * **Allow null value** (corresponds to the parameter's **Allow Null** property)
 	Enable this option if the parameter's value can be unspecified.
 * **Range Value**
-	Enable this option if the parameter should specify a range with a start value and an end value.
+	Enable this option if the parameter should specify a range with a start and end value.
 This option applies to _Date_-type parameters.
 See [Date Range Parameters](date-range-parameters.md) for information on how to configure a date range parameter.
 * **Supports the collection of standard values**
 	Applies if the parameter is visible (its value is requested in Print Preview).
 You can choose a value from a predefined list.
 You can populate this list with static values, or specify a data source from where the values are obtained.